I'm always humbled by people's interest in my blog so I compiled a list of answers to the most frequently asked questions.

 How should I go about pursuing a career in fashion?
 Get as much experience as you can; whether it involves working in retail, landing an internship at a magazine, or even writing (and maintaining) your own blog.
 Work hard, research things incessantly, be persistent, and find out answers on your own.
 Knowing that you want to work in fashion is a start, but try to narrow your focus so that you have a better idea of which jobs to pursue and why you're the perfect candidate.
 The more knowledge and experience you bring to the table, the more likely you are to get hired.

 What's your policy on working with brands?
 I'm extremely selective about the brands I work with and only partner with companies that are a natural fit for Cupcakes and Cashmere.
-In the past, I've worked with Coach (I designed a bag with them in 2010), modeled and styled a lookbook for Forever 21, did a series of videos with Juicy Couture and am currently the guest blogger for esteelauder.com.
+In the past, I've worked with Coach (I designed a bag with them in 2010), modeled and styled a lookbook for Forever 21, did a series of videos with Juicy Couture and was the guest blogger for esteelauder.com for nearly two years.
 The same goes for accepting products (I decline about 95% of the offers that come my way), as I only showcase things on my site that I truly love and would normally buy on my own.
 In the case that something has been given to me, I always include that it's courtesy of that brand (c/o).
 Unless clearly marked as a "Sponsored" post, I am not compensated by any of the brands featured on the site.
 Additionally, you can read my site's "Privacy and Disclosure Policy" here.

 I want to start a blog.
 Any tips?
 Write often.
 Provide compelling content and high quality photographs.
 Make sure your site is clean and easy to read.
 Find other blogs that you admire and take note of what it is you like about their sites.
 The most important piece of advice is to write about things that bring you joy and that you're truly passionate about!